Benjaminreinhard/reinforcement_learning_for_tictactoe_and_connectfour/README.md

 - **The Chain Player**: only for Connect Four: you can pick 'offensive' or 'defensive'.
 The 'offensive' one always extends its longest chain on the grid and the 'defensive' one alway blocks the longest chain of the opponent.
 - **The Human Player**: for both games: allows you to play

+In `pseudocodes.py` you find pseudo-codes of the methods that were used for the RL players.

 ## Structure

 There are two folders `./tictactoe/` and `./connectfour/`.
 Both contain the following files and directories: